 How to Play a Chaotic Evil Character

-The fun of creating a chaotic evil creature in Dungeons & Dragons is that you get to be deliciously evil in your quest.
+If you choose to play in this alignment, be deliciously evil in your quest.
 Be selfish.
 Make decisions based on how they will impact you, and don’t worry about other players in the campaign.

 Character Classes and Races Tending Towards Chaotic Evil